cvano/cvano/README.md

 ## About Me
-  🌱 I’m currently learning about TypeScript and Angular.
+  🌱 I’m currently learning about Distributed Systems, Formal Verification of Distributed Systems, and Conversational AI.

-  🏆 Recently I've been participating in hackathons and have won some prizes!
-Check them out below!
+  🏆 Recently I've been learning TypeScript and Angular!

   🔭 I’m currently working on my degree, personal projects, and pursuing a SWE career!